mountaineerbr/shellChatGPT/README.md

 **TIP:** Run chat command `!info` to check model configuration!

 **DEBUG:** Set `option -VV` to see the raw JSON request body.

+#### File Picker and Shell Dump

+The `/pick` command opens a file picker (usually a command-line file manager).
+The selected file's path will be appended to the current prompt in editing mode.

+The `/pick` and `/sh` commands may be run when typed at the end of the current prompt, such as `[PROMPT] /sh`, which opens a new shell instance to execute commands interactively.
+The output of these commands is appended to the current prompt.

+When the `/pick` command is run at the end of the prompt, the selected file path is appended instead.

 #### Voice In and Out + Chat Completions